ForgeRock/fr-config-manager/packages/fr-config-push/README.md

 Therefore, for managing CSP configuration specifically, you need to set the environment variable `TENANT_ACCESS_TOKEN` with an access token with this scope - for example from the admin UI.

+`fr-config-push restart`

+When running this command with no options, the environment is always restarted (unless it is alrady restarting).

+With the `--status` option, the command returns the current status without restarting the environment.
+Status may be `ready` or `restarting`.

+With the `--check` option, the environment is only restarted if there are unloaded changes to one or more ESVs.
+If there are no changes, the environment is not restarted.

+With the `--wait` option, the command will wait for the environment to get back to status `ready`, polling the status every 10 seconds.